rakutentech/android-miniapp/miniapp/USERGUIDE.md

 On the other hand, when the consuming app manages resources manually or where it has more control on the lifecycle of views `MiniAppDisplay.destroyView` should be called upon e.g. when removing a view from the view system, yet within the same state of parent's lifecycle.

+## Troubleshooting

+### AppCompat Version

+`androidx.appcompat:appcompat`

+The stable version of AndroidX AppCompat library `1.1.0` had issues on old Android OS when creating `Webview` with `ActivityContext`.
+We recommend using the updated versions of this library.

 ## Changelog

 ### 1.1.0 (2020-06-02)